foxe2/CAPP-Reporter/README.md

 ##Requirements

 This application requires the use of the graphics library QT.
-It requires qmake 5.7 to build.
+It requires qmake 5.7 and C++ 11 to build.

 ##Installation Instructions: